nile-v/ai-interview-generator/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [python]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [streamlit]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [google-genai, json, streamlit]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [VS Code, Git]

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: [Dynamic Question Generation: Generates questions specific to job role, topic, experience, and company.]
-- Feature 2: [Description]
+- Feature 2: [Adaptive Difficulty: Difficulty increases as questions progress.]
-- Feature 3: [Description]
+- Feature 3: [Interactive Answer Submission: Users input answers in a clean interface.]
-- Feature 4: [Description]
+- Feature 4: [Pass Probability Calculation: Aggregates scores to give an overall probability of passing]

 ---